Mark-Phillipson/SpeechRecognitionHelpers/README.md

 * Convert the current dictation to a variable i.e. capitalising each word and remove spaces
 * Convert the current dictation to camel case i.e. similar to Variable except the first character is always lowercase
 * Maximise the dictation box and the controls will resize accordingly
+* Has the ability to toggle between two different font sizes, depending on what you are dictating.

 For speed best to call from a DVC Script for example: